Live Wedding Painting Orlando, FL and Custom Watercolor Art

 Now we are going to start the drawing process.
 I've detailed in the video on the left how I would tackle the initial loose drawing.

 The idea is that you should first block in the placement of the objects before getting mired down in the details.
 They can get fleshed in later.
 Initially, the placement and correct perspective should be your focus to avoid having to rework things later.
 Think of the positioning and perspective as the building blocks to a good drawing and eventual painting.
+Tip: Keep all of your lines light so that they can easily be erased later. |

 The steps I take are detailed below: